ElcoK/MRIA_Argentina/README.md

 ```
 ## GAMS dependency for the MRIA model
 When using the model with one of the predefined data sources, a GAMS dependency is not necessary.
 When using
 new data, a new file with marginal values of rationing is required.
-This can (for now) only be done through GAMS.
+This can (for now) only be done through a licensed GAMS version.

 ## Source data: